valencik/mastersAPSC/documents/thesis/thesis.md

 Data Mining
 ===========

-%- ROBY very nice introduction!
+%- Motivation
-The ultimate goal of the analysis in this section is to enable a flexible recommender system that supports recommending different types of objects within the database.
+The ultimate goal of the analysis in this section and the [Text Mining](#text-mining) section is to enable a flexible recommender system that supports recommending different types of objects within the database.
+The work in the [Cosine Similarity](#cosine-similarity) section enabled finding papers that had similar nuclide selectors associated with them.
+In this section we use association mining to produce lists of association rules that could be used in a future recommendation system.
+Additionally this analysis enables finding similar authors based on clustering attributes of their publication traits.
 An obvious use case of this feature is to find similar authors to those the user is currently inspecting or searching.
-%- However the system should be extendible to also recommend similar keywords or periods in time, for example.

 Implementing this feature requires a significant amount of offline data mining and analysis.
 Once the analysis is done, the runtime of the application need only do quick lookups in tables to find the desired results.
 With this in mind, the high level summary of this analysis stage is to build data labels and relationships and then enable the user interface to search and display the results.

-There are a number of metrics used in producing the data object labels.
-Similar authors could be authors who publish together, or authors who do not publish together but publish with similar keywords.
-The latter is likely more interesting to users, as it could suggest similar authors they are unaware of.

 ## Association Mining